Final report for ONC18-046

 Educational & Outreach Activities

-The numbers above reflect the farmers and researchers involved in the trial, plus several farmers who have requested individual consultations about no-till and/or living aisles.
-A field day, farmer bulletin, and video are all planned for 2021 when research results are final.
+The numbers above reflect the farmers and researchers involved in the trial, farmers who have requested individual consultations about no-till and/or living aisles, and farmers involved in the Climate Resilient Organic Vegetable Production community of practice that this project inspired.

-Though cover crops are commonly used on organic vegetable farms, using them as a base for reduced tillage techniques is still an area for experimentation and is far from common.
-Farmers cooperating on this project are especially interested in living aisles as a way to reduce tillage, prevent erosion, and capture water during the more extreme rainfall events that are becoming more common with climate change.
-If this project is successful in demonstrating that yield and labor between the living aisle/no-till treatments are similar to the clean cultivated control, we will contribute important information to farmers on how to reduce tillage and increase farm resilience.
+Though cover crops are commonly used on organic vegetable farms, using them as a base for reduced tillage techniques is still an area for experimentation.
+Farmers cooperating on this project are especially interested in living aisles as a way to reduce tillage, prevent erosion, and capture water during the more extreme rainfall events that are becoming common with climate change.